8ta4/say/README.md

 Nope, `say` doesn't store any audio after it's transcribed.

 But it uses Deepgram as the transcription service.
 And Deepgram say they only hold "[audio data for as long as necessary](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=Deepgram%20holds%20audio%20data%20for%20as%20long%20as%20necessary)", but who knows what that means.

+> What's the main source of latency?

+Usually, it's the Deepgram API that slows things down.

+Here are some hacks to speed it up:

+- Stay in the continental US to reduce latency, as "[[a]ll Deepgram data is processed inside of the continental US](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=all%20deepgram%20data%20is%20processed%20inside%20of%20the%20continental%20us..)."
+- Get an internet connection with an upload bandwidth of at least 1 Gbps.